mpd-box/mpd-box/docs/installation.rst

 MPD should automatically start on start.
 If you installed it using a local configuration, make sure you did configure your ``.profile`` to launch it on login.

+MPD-Box does not manage your music yet.
+You need to configure a path in MPD and save some files in it.
+We recommand to create then a symbolic link to your medias and access a USB stick.

 Redis
 =====